Antiferromagnetism and spin excitations in a two-dimensional non-Hermitian Hatano-Nelson flux model: Dynamic spin susceptibility

+Within the random phase approximation (RPA) framework, the total susceptibility is expressed as a sum of bubble diagrams, where each bubble represents the susceptibility of a non-interacting system calculated with respect to the mean-field ground state.

-Since our non-Hermitian model consists of two sublattices from the very beginning, there are no extra umklapp terms appearing in the AF state.
-Therefore, within a random phase approximation (RPA) both components of the susceptibility can be expressed as,
+Normally RPA summation is a $2\times2$ matrix problem since the antiferromagnetic ordering at $\vec{q}=(\pi,\pi)$ doubles the unit cell, but our non-Hermitian model consists of two sublattices from the very beginning.
+As a consequence there are no extra umklapp terms appearing in the AF state.
+Therefore, within RPA both components of the susceptibility can be expressed as,